Eczbek/xieite/docs/namespaces/types/structures/list/1/any.md

 &nbsp;

 ## Description
-Checks if a callback returns `true` for any type in the list.
+Checks if a lambda is satisfied for any type in the list.

 &nbsp;